Blaine-Rob5000/STECH-Capstone/README.md

 # Tests

 Testing the game is simply a matter of playing it.
-There is one bug that I have, as yet, been unable to squash:  after returning to the main menu via the in-game pause menu and then selecting the option to continue the game, the player's line-of-sight is not refreshed until the player moves.
-Other than that, I believe the code to be sound and functioning as intended.
+I have thoroughly tested the game and believe the code to be sound and functioning as intended.
 The constants file contains several variables that can be used to tweak gameplay and a flag to signal certain debug messages to print during gameplay.

 # Contributors